seanrkerr/docker-ionic/README.md

 # docker-ionic
 Just a small docker file for Ionic

+## before you start

+1. Clone this project
+2. change into the folder and create a folder myApp

+## setup

 1. install docker: https://www.docker.com/ and make sure it's running
 2. from the command line inside the folder run the following command docker build .